adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 user can write a function that pattern matches on the data constructor (provided it is in scope!).

-TODO: perhaps we can drop the functional dependencies s b -> t, t a -> s?
- - only needed for avoiding ambiguity errors in composition?
- - alternative: for ambiguity check purposes, pretend we have s -> t and t -> s

 TODO: improve error messages in the set-with-wrong-type case!